dheerajshenoy/templatory.nvim/README.md

 ### Workflow

 1. Let's say I want to create a template file for C++ boilerplate code.
-I create a new template file using `:Templatory new` and hen save it with some filename (filenames don't matter, only the extensions do!), let's say `temp.cpp` with the following contents and save the file.
+I create a new template file using `:Templatory new` and hen save it with some filename (filenames don't matter, only the extensions do!), let's say `sk.cpp` with the following contents and save the file.

 ```cpp
 #include <iostream>